TobiasBlm/TobiasBlm/README.md

 # Hi, I’m Tobias👋

-I'm currently learning Python and have some experiance in:
+I'm currently learning Python and have some experience in:

 - HTML, CSS (Website for school project)